 45 - 60 minutes

-- Travel is limited to approximately 50 miles out of the Research Triangle Park, North Carolina (Raleigh, Durham, Chapel Hill) area.
+- Travel is limited to approximately 50 miles from Research Triangle Park, North Carolina (Raleigh, Durham, Chapel Hill) area.
 All travel is up to the discretion of the speaker.

 - There is no charge for a speaker.

-- Please submit requests at least 4 weeks in advance.
+- Submit requests at least 4 weeks in advance.

-- Please limit requests to no more than two speakers per event.
+- Requests limited to two speakers per event.

 If you need to cancel or reschedule please contact the speakers as soon as possible but no later than 1 week prior to the presentation.